-Ventyx - formed as a result of Vista Equity Partners acquiring Indus and MDSI, and further expanded with the acquisitions of Global Energy Decisions and NewEnergy Associates - exhibits classic visionary characteristics.
+Ventyx - formed as a result of Vista Equity Partners acquiring Indus and MDSI, and further expanded with subsequent acquisitions - exhibits classic visionary characteristics.
 It has a strong focus on EAM for utilities and increasingly broad functionality, it is suitable for all types of utilities, and it has displayed technical and functional innovation, as well as growth through related acquisitions.
-Having the option of including Service Suite (firstly Wishbone but now MDSI) improves the solution for distribution utilities.
-However, even with the acquisition by Vista Equity, the overall viability is believed to still be below competitors.
-Additionally, organizations must be aware that Ventyx's client relationships, installation track record and geographic presence are sometimes below the performance of industry peers.
-LogicaCMG has, since the acquisition of the Severn Trent Worksuite product, shown fresh initiatives and begun progress on a path to bring it closer into line with the vision for the delivery asset management space.
+Having the option of including Service Suite initially using the acquired Wishbone product, but now using the Advantex product from MDSI, improves the solution for distribution utilities.
+However, even with the acquisition by Vista Equity, the overall viability is believed to still be less than that of competitors.
+Logica has, since the acquisition of the Severn Trent Worksuite product, shown fresh initiatives and continues progress on a path to bring it closer into line with the vision for the delivery asset management space.
 Executing on this vision is and will remain a challenge for this vendor, which does not specialize in the software industry.